Click for ALL Blepharoplasty ( Eyelid Surgery ) clinics in the UK & Ireland.

 (All before and after photographs featured are real patients treated by highly experienced surgeons, your results may differ).

-Lower eyebags clearly visible before surgery.
+Lower eyebags clearly visible before surgery (left) and 3 months after blepharoplasty surgery (right).

 Photographs courtesy of Consultant Plastic Surgeon, Mr Christopher Inglefield, BSc, MBBS, FRCS (Plast) at London Bridge Plastic Surgery.